 Sesame seeds are one of the initial oil seeds known to humankind and an important source of phytonutrients such as omega-6 fatty acids, antioxidants, vitamins, and dietary fiber.
-They have delicate nutty flavor and they can be used (especially toasted) in many recipes – to make your crackers taste better, to make that lovely tasting hummus, gomashio, tahini etc. We just love them.
+They have a delicate nutty flavor and they can be used (especially toasted) in many recipes – to make your crackers taste better, to make that lovely tasting hummus, gomashio, tahini, etc. We just love them.

 Hemp seeds are highly nutritious and they provide a broad spectrum of health benefits.
-Hemp is not a complete protein, but when you combine it with nuts, lentils, dried beans and grains, it can help you get all of these essential amino acids.
+Hemp is not a complete protein, but when you combine it with nuts, lentils, dried beans, and grains, it can help you get all of these essential amino acids.
 It is also great for raw desserts.

 Photo source: Freepik